NHSDigital/nhs-notify-reporting/README.md

 The underlying transaction_history table is a Glue representation of the change capture log from DynamoDB.
 It has a number of characteristics that make it more difficult to query than a "traditional" RDBMS table:

 - It contains a mixture of different object types due to the single table design used in DynamoDB.
-- It has dynamically evolving schema, with new fields appearing over time as the NHS Notify application changes.
+- It has a dynamically evolving schema, with new fields appearing over time as the NHS Notify application changes.
 - It contains multiple records for the same object, with one record for each change.
 - It has no guarantee of ordering, so record changes may be captured out-of-sequence.
 - It is subject to data retention policies.
 Older records will be deleted from the table automatically/without notice.